apache/druid/docs/querying/sql-data-types.md

 > nearly all possible native functionality.

 ## Arrays

-Druid supports `ARRAY` types constructed at query time, though it currently lacks the ability to store them in segments. `ARRAY` types behave as standard SQL arrays, where results are grouped by matching entire arrays.
+Druid supports `ARRAY` types constructed at query time. `ARRAY` types behave as standard SQL arrays, where results are grouped by matching entire arrays.
 This is in contrast to the implicit `UNNEST` that occurs when grouping on multi-value dimensions directly or when used with the multi-value functions.

-You can convert multi-value dimensions to standard SQL arrays either by explicitly by converting them with `MV_TO_ARRAY` or implicitly when used within the [array functions](./sql-array-functions.md).
-Arrays may also be constructed from multiple columns using the array functions.
+You can convert multi-value dimensions to standard SQL arrays explicitly by converting them with `MV_TO_ARRAY` or implicitly when used within the [array functions](./sql-array-functions.md).
+You can also use the array functions to construct arrays from multiple columns.

+You can use [schema auto-discovery for dimensions](../ingestion/schema-design.md#schema-auto-discovery-for-dimensions) to store arrays.

 ## Multi-value strings behavior

 The behavior of Druid [multi-value string dimensions](multi-value-dimensions.md) varies depending on the context of their usage.